You Wanna Pizza Me? – How Innovation And Digital Ordering Is Changing The Pizza Industry

 Then there are the new kids on the block.
 MOD Pizza, founded by a married couple in 2008, boasts 330 stores as of March, opening over 100 stores in 2016 and 110 in 2017 with aggressive growth still on the agenda.
 This considerable brick-and-mortar expansion is coupled by regular funding announcements (they have now raised over $185m), bolstering MOD’s reputation as an industry disruptor with staying power.

-Hot on their tail is Blaze Pizza, with it’s mind-boggling growth and celebrity backing in the form of LeBron James, Maria Shriver, and others.
+Hot on their tail is Blaze Pizza, with its mind-boggling growth and celebrity backing in the form of LeBron James, Maria Shriver, and others.
 Co-founder Rick Wetzel (of Wetzel’s Pretzels fame) believes that 500 locations by 2020 is a feasible goal, with the brand planning 87 new locations by the end of this year.
 With an order turnaround time under four minutes and the only piece of cooking equipment being the 800 °F gas-fired oven, Blaze has redefined efficiency in an industry known for bloated customer wait times.

 Washington D.C. brand &pizza is one of the newer chains that has popped up, trying to grab a slice of the (pizza) pie.
-The ‘counterculture pizza brand’ have made employees or ‘Tribe Members’ feel valued, to the point that significant amount of them now bear an ampersand tattoo, paid for by the company.
+The ‘counterculture pizza brand’ have made employees or ‘Tribe Members’ feel valued, to the point that a significant amount of them now bear an ampersand tattoo, paid for by the company.
 There are ample opportunities for career progression within the company, while CEO Michael Lastoria is fighting for a $15 minimum wage.
 They even have a 24/7 texting hotline for customers, if you’re feeling lonely.
 All of this ensures the company has a motivated workforce to serve the oblong pizzas that have earned award after award in the nation’s capital and beyond.

 Innovation in the pizza world has changed.
 Tom Monaghan, upon opening the first Domino’s, invented a type of insulated pizza box that stacked better than the industry standard, permitting him to deliver pizzas that were not only uncrushed but still hot.
 Today, half of the workforce at the company headquarters works in software and analytics.
 Embracing unfamiliar tech such as digital ordering has been the key to success for pizza companies in the last decade.
-How companies will adapt it and leverage it to grow will define the next one.
+How companies will adopt it and leverage it to grow will define the next one.

 For more industry insights, news and restaurant trends, make sure to subscribe to our blog here: